This page presents some highlights of current and recent projects. See the Research page for a broader overview of my research activities.

 I joined my UMTRI colleagues Dr. Monica Jones and Dr. Daniel Park at the Digital Human Modeling Conference in Montreal.
 Our hosts at ÉTS did a terrific job organizing the conference.
 We presented work focused on three-dimensional anthropometry and computational simulation of vehicle occupants

 Jones, M.L.H., Ebert, S.M., Hu, J., Park, B-K.D., and Reed, M.P.
 (2016).
 Quantifying body shape differences between supine and standing postures for adults with high body mass index.
 Proc.
 4th International Digital Human Modeling Conference.
-Montreal, Canadaobese_spine
+Montreal, Canada

 Dr. Jones presented a pilot study of the body shape of men and women with high body weight.
 People with body mass index >40 kg/m2 are almost completely absent from previous body scan study.
 Yet, such adults are about 5% of the U.S. adult population, and their attributes are critical to set design targets for many products, including vehicle seats and medical equipment.
 In this study, we also compared supine and standing postures.
 The goal is to create a linkage